Sponsored by: Pedal-With-Pete® and Cerebral Palsy Alliance Research Foundation

 Now Accepting Applications for 2018 Research Grants!

 A key mission of the Academy is to promote excellence in research for the benefit of persons with cerebral palsy and childhood-onset disabilities.
 One way in which the Academy promotes research is through the annual Research Grants.
-Grants up to $25,000 USD will be awarded.

 Research grant funding supports high-quality, clinical research projects/programs.
 The award may be used to fund planning for a project or to complete a small research project of high impact in any area relevant to the AACPDM.
 The successful applicant will have a commitment to and track record in childhood-onset disability research.